omgnetwork/omgnetwork.github.io/docs/glossary.md

 A cash in/cash out solution assumes that everyone everyone has a smartphone with access to e-wallet applications that exist in a 'closed loop' payment infrastructure.
 OmiseGO aims to open up these wallet siloes to allow wallets to exchange with each other.
 Cash in and cash out touchpoints aim to create a network of banking, hardware, and retail partners where users can deposit and withdraw their cash.
 The cash becomes tokenized on any wallet applicatoin the user chooses, and may immediately be exchanged for other tokenized currencies and assets via the OmiseGO blockchain.

-## Child chain
+## Childchain
-The OmiseGO Network, also known as the Plasma child chain.
-See also root chain.
+The OmiseGO Network.

 ## Chain validator